lvhoaa/Kafka_ChatServer/README.md

 # Chat Application
-A Realtime Chat Application built using React and Kafka as MessageBroker
+A Realtime Chat Server built using React and Kafka

 ## Before Running the Project